mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | release_site: ReleaseSite

-  | Performs immediate release based on the definition of the release site argument.
+  | Performs immediate release of molecules based on the definition of the release site argument.
-  | The ReleaseSite.release_time must not be in the past and should be withing the current iteration.
+  | The ReleaseSite.release_time must not be in the past and must be within the current iteration
+  | meaning that the time must be greater or equal iteration \* time_step and less than (iteration + 1) \* time_step.
   | The ReleaseEvent must not use a release_pattern because this is an immediate release and it is not
   | scheduled into the global scheduler.